 PTSD is one of the most common qualifying conditions for medical marijuana treatment.
-In fact, in each state that Green Health Docs currently serves (Ohio, Maryland, Missouri and North Dakota), PTSD is listed among the approved qualifying conditions in every state.
+In fact, in each state that Green Health Docs currently serves (Ohio, Maryland, Missouri), PTSD is listed among the approved qualifying conditions in every state.

 While it is still possible that medical marijuana won’t relieve PTSD symptoms in all patients, it is one method that many patients are discovering works for them better than most prescription therapies.
 And combined with CBT, meditation or EMDR, results are even better!

 Medical marijuana has been shown to be an effective treatment for anxiety and depression.
 It does so by altering the negative mood state of the patient using a combination of the chemical compounds, THC and CBD, found in cannabis.

 Anxiety, for example, is easily tempered by cannabis high in CBD.
 CBD yields a relaxing state, which calms the negative symptoms of severe anxiety.
 On the other hand, THC can help with depression.
 THC yields a euphoric state, which helps raise dopamine levels in the brain.
 This in turn helps regulate or control depressive symptoms.

 Unfortunately, not every state offers medical marijuana to specifically treat anxiety and depression.
 Of the states Green Health Docs currently serves, both Maryland and Missouri offer depression or anxiety as a qualifying condition.

 Chronic pain is a common qualifying condition for medical marijuana treatment, and many depression and anxiety symptoms can manifest as arthritis and other debilitating ailments.
 These ailments often result in chronic pain, which would also qualify a patient.

 Some states have medical marijuana laws that are rather restrictive with psychological disorders, only allowing PTSD.
 Other states, however, are far less restrictive.